Skip to content

 An optional comment allowed for certain tags.

-Following tags can contain the optional <Description> sub tag: <vfsmml>, <VFSM>, <Object>, <IOid> and <State>.
-The <Description> tag contains the two optional attributes “image” and “link”, which are used to improve the description text.
+The following tags can contain the optional <Description> sub-tag: <vfsmml>, <VFSM>, <Object>, <IOid>, and <State>.
+The <Description> tag contains the two optional attributes image and link, which are used to improve the description text.

 VFSM output name, set when entering a state.